OpenMind/go2_sim/README.md

+> [!NOTE]
+> This repository has been archived.
+Please refer to [unitree-sdk](https://github.com/OpenMind/unitree-sdk) for further support.

 # Unitree Go2 Gazebo Simulation (go2_gazebo_sim)

 This repository contains the ROS 2 Gazebo simulation packages for the Unitree Go2 quadruped robot.
 It provides a complete simulation environment with Gazebo, including mapping and navigation capabilities with support for tight-space navigation testing.